Robert Fico: Ideological views

-Socially, Fico adheres to deeply conservative positions, opposing LGBTQ+ rights and same-sex adoption while promoting policies that emphasize national pride and traditional Christian values.
+Fico adheres to deeply socially conservative positions, opposing LGBTQ+ rights and same-sex adoption while promoting policies that emphasize national pride and traditional Christian values.

 In foreign policy, he pursues the concept of the "politics of the four corners of the world," which advocates for an autonomous, sovereign approach that balances Slovakia's EU/NATO membership with intensified relations with non-EU partners, including the BRICS bloc.
 In line with this doctrine he holds pro-Russian views, valuing a friendly relationship with Russia and often sympathising with Russia's geopolitical interests, marking a significant departure from Slovakia's long-standing Western ties.

-Fico initially defined Direction – Social Democracy as the "the third way" party, which recognised the role of the market and business as well as the role of government and a strong state.
+Fico initially defined Direction – Social Democracy as the "third way" party, which recognised the role of the market and business as well as the role of government and a strong state.
 His ideology has undergone transformations over his long career, consistently prioritizing his domestic political goals and emphasizing Slovak national interests.
 Fico is critical of the Western model of the left, which he calls "the Brussels left".